Home Career Tips The importance of nurse-patient communication

 The last reason we’ll cover regarding the importance of nurse-patient communication is inspiring a willingness to seek follow-up care.
 Patients with terrible experiences in the medical industry tend to avoid speaking with professionals as much as possible.
 When they feel as though their concerns were ignored and they suffered harm.
 As a result, patients will be far less likely to bring up new issues with their physicians or nurse practitioners.
 This is because they don’t want to repeat the unpleasant experience.
 Consequently, their health suffers.

-Patients who have had good experiences with their nurses and prior healthcare, however, are far more likely to be proactive with their care.
+However, patients with good experiences with their nurses and prior healthcare are far more likely to be proactive with their care.
 Instead of hiding problems until they become unavoidable, patients will generally be open and honest about the symptoms they are experiencing and the concerns they have.
 This often leads to better outcomes and the prevention of further harm.

 Effective nurse-patient communication improves patient satisfaction and ensures that patients feel more comfortable reaching out for help in the future.